Welcome back to grilledshane.com. Please, pull up a chair and stay awhile.

 Tillamook Medium Cheddar is so rich and creamy, we think it’s the world’s most perfect food.
 Each batch, made from the same recipe we’ve used for over a hundred years, is aged naturally for at least 60 days.
 No wonder it won World’s Best Medium Cheddar.
 (Tillamook)

-It has only been 24 hours since I cooked this grilled cheese sandwich and I have already made another grilled cheese sandwich as well as a gourmet mini-flatbread pizza using this particular cheddar.
+It has only been 24 hours since I cooked this grilled cheese and I have already made another grilled cheese as well as a gourmet mini-flatbread pizza using this particular cheddar.
 If that isn’t enough proof that I like this cheese, the fact that I continually munch on it as I shred it, should be.
 I typically prefer sharp cheddar, but this all natural medium cheddar, that has been aged over 60 days, is creamy/soft with a perfect hint of sharpness.
 I still have about 2/3 of the “baby loaf” and will make sure to enjoy it over the next few days and weeks.

 This week, the cheese was the easy part.
 Choosing the additional ingredients for the grilled cheese was the difficult part.
-One night, at some point in my sleeping cycle, I thought, “Why not include some sort of green in this sandwich?”
+One night, at some point in my sleeping cycle, I thought, “Why not include some sort of green in this grilled cheese?”
 Not a bad idea since I have rarely used any greens.
 It was time to head to Whole Foods to see what they had.

 Somehow the sous chef and I narrowed it down, randomly, to watercress, baby bok choy and butter lettuce.
 Don’t ask how we ended up on those three items, we just kind of did.
 Anyway, when asking the lady Whole Foods worker about the different products, without any hesitation, she asked if we wanted to try all 3 of the greens.
 Little did we know that she would be sampling with us.
 The watercress was bitter and peppery with a similar flavor to horseradish.
 The butter lettuce was pretty simple and plain.
 The baby bok choy had a great crunch with an unexpected sweet flavor.
 We had our winner: baby bok choy.

-I knew very little about bok choy other than we use it in our Asian vegetable mixture at work and that it is crunchy.
+I knew very little about baby bok choy other than we use it in our Asian vegetable mixture at work and that it is crunchy.
 When I have tried it in the past, the taste was very mild while the texture was the true focus.
 However, with this baby bok choy, the crunch and the sweet flavor were the focus.

 Bok choy, or brassica chinensis to use its scientific name, is classified as a cabbage.
 Nonetheless, bok choy bears little resemblance to the round European cabbages found in western supermarkets, or to Napa Cabbage for that matter.
 Its white stalks resemble celery without the stringiness, while the dark green, crinkly leaves of the most common variety is similar to Romaine lettuce.
 The Chinese commonly refer to bok choy as pak choi or “white vegetable.”
 Another common name is white cabbage.